…for people dealing with vision loss

 If you live in Spokane or Wenatchee you can also visit Lilac Services for the Blind.

-The Edith Bishel Center serves six eastern Washington counties: Benton; Franklin; Walla Walla; Columbia; Yakima and Klickitat counties.
+Edith Bishel Center serves six eastern Washington State: Benton, Franklin, Walla Walla, Columbia, Yakima, and Klickitat.

-The Washington Access Fund provides low-interest loans and other financing services to help individuals with disabilities obtain the technologies and business equipment needed to live independently and to succeed at school, at work, at play and in the community.
+Northwest Access Fund (NAF) provides low-interest loans and other financing services to help individuals with disabilities obtain the technologies and business equipment needed to live independently and to succeed at school, at work, at play and in the community.
 No-interest loans are available to members of WCB (must be a member in good standing for at least 6 months).